Yousef-Shihade/FrozenFlow/README.md

-# A Computer Vision Project — Flow Matching as a Layer
+# Flow Matching as a Layer - A Computer Vision Project

 **University of Haifa**